 Sophisticated.
 Simple.
 Extensible.

-FreeM is an implementation of the MUMPS programming language, began by the efforts of the mysterious Shalom ha-Ashkenaz.
-In response to InterSystems' spree of buying up all competing MUMPS implementations, Shalom gifted FreeM to MUG Deutschland in 1998, in hopes that the MUMPS community would turn it into a viable, freely available, and fully-featured MUMPS implementation.
+FreeM is an implementation of the M programming language, began by the efforts of the mysterious Shalom ha-Ashkenaz.
+In response to InterSystems' spree of buying up all competing M implementations, Shalom gifted FreeM to MUG Deutschland in 1998, in hopes that the M community would turn it into a viable, freely available, and fully-featured M implementation.

 After years of dormancy, the FreeM project has been resurrected, and under the stewardship of Coherent Logic Development and a small core team of contributors, work is proceeding towards completing the original FreeM team's goals, and much more.

-FreeM has a number of advantages as compared to other MUMPS implementations:
+FreeM has a number of advantages as compared to other implementations of the M programming language:

 - The code is relatively small and understandable enough to be grasped and successfully modified by a competent C programmer